 Of the five (5) forest patches \geq 0.8 ha in size, three (3) appear to include significant forest cover that is \geq 60 years of age (Woodlots C, D and E).
-Therefore, there are three (3) forest patches within the Site which qualify as potential Significant Woodlots under the amended City of Ottawa criteria for the urban area.
+Therefore, there are three (3) forest patches within the Site which qualify as Significant Woodlots under the amended City of Ottawa criteria for the urban area.
 Woodlots C, D and E are shown below in Figure 11.

 Historic Air Photograph 1: Historic Air Photo from 1976 (Site limits shown in red).
 Note that although isolated trees and shrubs appear to be present in 1976, the majority of the area that is currently occupied by Woodlot A and Woodlot B is devoid of tree and shrub cover in 1976.
-This suggests that the majority of trees within Woodlot A and Woodlot B are less than approximately 40 years old (Photo from City of Ottawa 2019).
+This suggests that the majority of trees within Woodlot A and Woodlot B are less than approximately 40 years old.
+The road and the small tree stand that are visible in the northern part of Woodlot A were removed during the golf course development (after 1976) (Photo from City of Ottawa 2019a).

 Historic Air Photograph 2: Historic Air Photo from 1976 (Site limits shown in red).
 Note that tree and/or shrub cover is visible throughout the majority of the area that is currently occupied by Woodlot C and Woodlot D. This suggests that the majority of trees within Woodlot C and Woodlot D are older than 40 years (refer to the July 1959 air photo below).
 Very young tree and/or shrub cover is visible in the area that is currently occupied by the southern portion of Woodlot E. The area that is currently occupied by the northern portion of Woodlot E appears largely devoid of tree and shrub cover.
-This suggests that trees in the southern portion of Woodlot E are older than 40 years of age (refer to the July 1959 air photo below), whereas trees in the northern portion of Woodlot E are likely younger than 40 years of age (Photo from City of Ottawa 2019).
+This suggests that trees in the southern portion of Woodlot E are older than 40 years of age (refer to the July 1959 air photo below), whereas trees in the northern portion of Woodlot E are likely younger than 40 years of age (Photo from City of Ottawa 2019a).